 MCP integration

-Learn how to leverage Caddey's Model Context Protocol (MCP) to access and execute a range of tools.
+Learn how to leverage Caddey's Model Context Protocol (MCP) endpoint to access and execute a range of tools.

 This guide is designed for developers looking to create a custom AI agent—not tied to a specific platform—that can query and execute tools using Caddey's Model Context Protocol (MCP).
 Whether you're building a web-based chatbot, a customer support assistant, or an internal automation tool, these steps will help you seamlessly integrate Caddey's MCP capabilities into your custom solution.